-Did You Just Punch Out Cthulhu?: The End Game Boss is a giant Cthulhu like monster complete with tentacles, giant gaping maw, and a massive eye that shoots energy beams.
+Did You Just Punch Out Cthulhu?: The Final Boss is a giant Cthulhu-like monster complete with tentacles, giant gaping maw, and a massive eye that shoots energy beams.
 The character is armed with ballistic weapons and maybe some alien weapons you found.
 And if you're Brick, you can literally punch it out too.
 Though Justified, since the Guardian Angel tells you it can be hurt because it's not in its own dimension.

 Difficulty Spike: Playthrough 2.5 really ramps up the difficulty.
 For one thing, most enemies are now always either at or one level higher than you, and Badasses and bosses are much more lethal.